OgBaGu/BrickBreakerGame/README.md

 # BrickBreakerGame
-This project is for a java course that shows our knowledge of game development.
+This project was for a java course that shows our knowledge of game development.
 For more information please contact with me.
-Brick Breaker Game is developed for educational reasons.
+Brick Breaker Game was developed for educational reasons.